stephenliu8964/auspostCCSL/README.md

 # Salesforce Advanced Enterprise Framework

 Over my career as a Salesforce consultant, I have come to realise the need for a consistent, multi-domain, execution framework that is scalable and modular.

-Aspects of this framework are modelled and inspired by the various authors including FinancialForce.com, inc and the enterprise patterns documented by Martin Fowler and adapted for Salesforce by Andy Fawcett.
+The need for consistency, maintainability and scalability (amongst other things) led me to build this framework which is a collection of my own enterprise principles in addition to thinking from other thought leaders in the industry!

 This framework utilises enterprise patterns including:
 - Domains